 Images make it easier to relay information.
 When you present a topic before an audience, using the right pictures to drive home a point allow them to easily absorb information.
 Consequently, it also helps them better understand your point of view and make intelligent decisions.

 Just see to it that you choose your images wisely.
-Then, incorporate them strategically to emphasize your point .
+Then, incorporate them strategically to emphasize your point, in this case, that you need astanding desk.
 Doing so highlights the advantages of accepting your proposition.

 Stories have always worked well in educating people of all ages.
 Colorful tales infused with informative, moral lessons teach kids about the world and importance of good behavior.
 As we mature, our minds develop.
 It becomes more capable of absorbing more complex data.